solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

 +--------------------------------+------------+----------+------------------------------+
 ```

-This command lists all the Upstreams Gloo has discovered, each written to an *Upstream* CR.
+This command lists all the Upstreams Gloo Edge has discovered, each written to an *Upstream* CR.

 The Upstream we want to see is `default-petstore-8080`.

 {{% notice note %}}
 The Upstream was created in the `gloo-system` namespace rather than `default` because it was created by the discovery service.
-Upstreams and Virtual Services do not need to live in the `gloo-system` namespace to be processed by Gloo.
+Upstreams and Virtual Services do not need to live in the `gloo-system` namespace to be processed by Gloo Edge.
 {{% /notice %}}

 ### Investigate the YAML of the Upstream